richardjoo/HTMLCOIN/FAQ/README.md

       - click on 'help' in the menu bar (top right)
       - click on 'debug window'
       - select the 'console' tab
-      - type: walletpassphrase "your walletpassphrase here" 600
+      - type: `walletpassphrase your-walletpassphrase-here 600`
-      - type: importprivkey (privatekey)
+      - type: `importprivkey privatekey`
-      - type: walletlock
+      - type: `walletlock`
       - when importprivkey fails for no reason, restart your wallet and try again.
         - also check to see if you mistakenly used the address instead of private key :D